cel34-bath/CAD_M2_ICMS_2024/README.md

 Macaulay2 can be found at https://macaulay2.com/ with a web-based version available at https://www.unimelb-macaulay2.cloud.edu.au/.

+**To run this in the Web version**
+* Open Web version, hit Start.
+* Open all three of the above files.
+* Navigate to CADecompositionExamples.m2 and run the first few lines to install CADecomposition, uninstall the old RealRoots and install RealRootsNew.

 Any questions, comments or thoughts, feel free to email me at cel34@bath.ac.uk